 Note: Just after Coppice Pond is the The Ivy Kitchen.
 Perfect for a break on this long walk!

 From there, a last stroll through the estate will take you back in town.
 You will go through Bettys Wood which has recently been devastated by a fungi disease and where most trees had to be cut down.
 Then, you will find yourself on Altar Lane leading onto Harden Road and Ireland Bridge.
 Cross the bridge and turn right onto a path along the River Aire.
-Finally take a left turn on Riverside Walk going up the bank and joining Queen Street located just behind Bingley Arts Centre.
+Finally take a left turn going up the flight of stairs on Riverside Walk and joining Queen Street located just behind Bingley Arts Centre and Market Square.
 You are now back in town and you can make your way to the Railway Station on Wellington Street.

 Have you done this walk yourself?
 Don’t hesitate to give us some feedback by leaving a comment below!